openebs-archive/openebs-docs/docs/jenkins.md

 openebs-snapshot-operator-9898bbb95-68rw7   2/2       Running   0          20m
 ```

-Create a YAML file named *jenkins.yaml* and copy the following contents to the yaml file.
+Create a YAML file named *jenkins.yaml* and copy the following contents to the YAML file.

     kind: PersistentVolumeClaim
     apiVersion: v1